Leading to Leadership

 Step 3 - Objectives

 Definable objectives provide a way of measuring the movement towards vision achievement.
 This is the real strategy of turning visions into reality.
 It is the crossover mechanism between your forecast of the future and the envisioned, desired future.
-Objectives are stated in precise, measurable terms such as "By the end of the next quarter, the shipping department will use one parcel service for shipping items at or under 100 pounds and one motor carrier for shipping items over a 100 pounds."
-The aim is to get general ownership by the entire team.
+Objectives are stated in measurable terms such as, “By the end of the next quarter, the shipping department will use one parcel service for shipping items at or under 100 pounds and one motor carrier for shipping items over a 100 pounds.”
+In addition, strive for ownership by the entire team.